+Salt preserved lemons are a technique that stretches back centuries.
 Ancient techniques of food preservation were greatly important before the days of modern refrigeration, particularly in countries with extended periods of hot weather and limited access to fresh produce.
-For centuries lemons have been preserved with salt, one of the simplest and most ancient preservation ingredients.
+Preserving lemons with salt is one of the simplest and most ancient preservation methods.
 Salt-preserved lemons originated in the Middle East, though they are now used in cooking all over the world.
 The process of storing the lemons with salt draws out their juices and causes them to soften over time, removing bitterness from the peel and giving the lemons a wider variety of culinary purposes.

-For a delish recipe using preserved lemons, try my Moroccan Lemon Chicken with Olives.
+For a delicious recipe using preserved lemons, try my Moroccan Lemon Chicken with Olives.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 - 6-8 whole lemons

 - 4-5 tbsp salt